Covered in this article:

 Max Amount: Allows you to set specific expense amount caps based on the expense category.
 You can do this per individual expense, or per day (for expenses in a category on an expense report).

 Receipts: Allows you to decide whether you want to require receipts based on the category of the expense.
 For instance, it’s common for companies to disable the receipt requirement for mileage expenses.

-Comments: Allows you to decide whether to require the comments field to be filled out based on the category of the expense.
+description field to be filled out based on the category of the expense.

 Updating Category Rules via Spreadsheet

 Want to quickly update category rules in-bulk?
 You can do so by exporting to CSV, editing the spreadsheet, then importing back into the categories page.
-This will allow you to quickly add new categories, and set GL codes, payroll codes, comment hints etc.
+This will allow you to quickly add new categories, and set GL codes, payroll codes, description hints etc.

 If users are in violation of these rules, those violations will be shown in red on the report.
 Any category-specific violations will only be shown once a category has been selected for a given expense.
 Expenses with violations will not be auto-submitted if Scheduled Submit is enabled for a policy.

-Comment hints will be displayed both in the expenses table (shown above) and in the expense editor (shown below) once a category is selected.
+Description hints will be displayed both in the expenses table (shown above) and in the expense editor (shown below) once a category is selected.

 Auto-Categorize Card Expenses with Default Categories